Mintbase/Grants-Program/applications/Koiverse.md

 ### Ecosystem Fit

 Existing GameFi NFT projects mainly focus on the public chains, games and collectible publishing, Marketplace, etc. Popular projects working in this segment include Axie Infinity (NFT game), Chiliz (sports-oriented underlying public chain), Flow (general NFT issuance public chain), and Opensea (general marketplace).
 We will add more game functions than Axie Infinity and build on the Substrate framework.
-We also can collaborate with native Polkadot NFT marketplace [RMRK](https://www.rmrk.app/) and [NFTMart](https://www.nftmart.io/).
+We also can collaborate with native Mintbase NFT marketplace [RMRK](https://www.rmrk.app/) and [NFTMart](https://www.nftmart.io/).